brooklynrail/brooklynrail-platform/content/events/2020/07/pen-brush.md

 ---
 title: Pen + Brush
-summary: Dawn Delikat, Parker Daley, and Photographer, Lola Flash with Nick Bennett.
+summary: Dawn Delikat, Parker Daley, and Photographer, Lola Flash featuring the Rail's ArtTonic Profile with Nick Bennett.
 We'll conclude with a poetry reading from Fanny Howe.
 people:
   - person: dawn-delikat
     event_bio: "Dawn Delikat is the Associate Executive Director at Pen + Brush.
 Her